-4.9.1 Columns (1) and (2): Item descriptions and codes are printed in these two columns.

-4.9.2 Column (3): value (Rs 0.00): The amount of expenditure incurred on an item during the reference period of 365 days preceding the date of enquiry will be recorded in this column.
-Expenditure will include both cash and kind.

-4.9.3 Items 400-406: education: This is meant for recording expenses incurred in connection with education.
-It will include expenditure on goods purchased for the purpose of education, viz., books and journals, newspapers, paper, pencil, etc. It also includes fees paid to educational institutions (e.g., schools, colleges, universities, etc.) on account of tuition and other fees like game fees, library fees, fan fees, etc. and payment to private tutors.
+- 4.9.1 Columns (1) and (2): Item descriptions and codes are printed in these two columns. - 4.9.2 Column (3): value (Rs ): The amount of expenditure incurred on an item during the reference period of 365 days preceding the date of enquiry will be recorded in this column.
+Expenditure will include both cash and kind. - 4.9.3 Items 400-406: education: This is meant for recording expenses incurred in connection with education.
+It will include expenditure on goods purchased for the purpose of education, viz., books and journals, newspapers, paper, pencil, etc. It also includes fees paid to educational institutions (e.g., schools, colleges, universities, etc.) on account of tuition and other fees like game fees, library fees, development fees, etc. and payment to private tutors.
 Occasional payments to the school fund made on account of charities provided for indigent students and 'donations' generally will not be included here as these are regarded as transfer payments.
 It may be noted that all kinds of books, magazines, journals, etc. including novels and other fiction will be covered under item 400.
-Expenditure on Internet other than telephone charges will be covered under item 406.

-4.9.4 Items 410-424: medical (institutional and non-institutional): This includes expenditure on medicines of different types and on medical goods; also, payments made to doctor, nurse, etc., on account of professional fees and those made to hospital, nursing home, etc. for medical treatment.
-Item 423 (family planning appliances) will include IUD (intrauterine device), oral pills, condoms, diaphragm, spermicide (jelly, cream, foam tablet), etc. Expenditure incurred for clinical tests, X-ray, etc. will be recorded against items 411 or 421 (X-ray, ECG, pathological test, etc.).
+Expenditure on computer training, internet (exclusive of telephone charges); fees for music, dancing, swimming schools etc; schools for typing, short-hands etc; and training in physiotherapy, nursing etc. will be covered under item 406: other educational expenses. - 4.9.4 Items 410-428: medical (institutional and non-institutional): This includes expenditure on medicines of different types and on medical goods; also, payments made to doctor, nurse, etc., on account of professional fees and those made to hospital, nursing home, etc. for medical treatment.
+Item 427 (family planning appliances) will include IUD (intrauterine device), oral pills, condoms, diaphragm, spermicide (jelly, cream, foam tablet), etc. Expenditure incurred for clinical tests, X-ray, etc. will be recorded against items 411 or 425 (X-ray, ECG, pathological test, etc.).
 For Central government employees receiving medicines and medical services from CGHS dispensaries, only the monthly contribution made will be recorded.
 If, however, some medicine or service is purchased from outside during the reference period, the expenditure, even if reimbursed, is to be included.
 The distinction between institutional and non-institutional medical expenses, as mentioned in paragraph 4.9.0 above, lies in whether the expenses were incurred on medical treatment as an in-patient of a medical institution or otherwise.
-From this round a new item "medical insurance premium" (item 414) has been introduced.
-Because this is to be recorded with a reference period of 365 days, it has been placed in block 9 although such expenditure is not incurred as in-patient of a medical institution.
-Expenditure incurred on MTP (medical termination of pregnancy) may be recorded against item 415 or 424 depending on whether hospitalisation is necessary for MTP or not.
-Hiring charges for ambulance may likewise be recorded against item 415 or 424.
+The item "medical insurance premium" (item 414) is to be recorded with a reference period of 365 days.
+It has been placed in block 9 although such expenditure is not incurred as in-patient of a medical institution.
+Expenditure incurred on MTP (medical termination of pregnancy) may be recorded against item 415 or 428 depending on whether hospitalisation is necessary for MTP or not.
+Hiring charges for ambulance may likewise be recorded against item 415 or 428.
 However, transport expenses other than hiring charges of ambulance will be considered as travelling expenses and not as medical expenses.